Hawthorn Football Club historical racism allegations: Allegations

 A second player ("Zac") alleged a similar circumstance, in which the club advised him to break off his relationship with his seven-weeks-pregnant partner ("Kylie") and change his phone number, for the betterment of his social cohesion with teammates, and ultimately for his career.
 The player agreed with regret, and alleged that a group of coaches accompanied him home to break up and collect his possessions, and moved him in with an assistant coach.
 His partner again struggled to contact the player through the club, and she ultimately miscarried.
 The player left the club at the end of the year and the couple reconciled.

 A third player ("Liam") spoke about relocating from interstate to Victoria when drafted to the club at age 18, and his partner then giving birth to their first child one month later.
 He alleged that the club gave him only a few days' paternity leave, prevented his partner and child from visiting him in Victoria for most of his first season, and told him that he had failed a test by choosing his family over football.
 The player was delisted after his second season, and had five suicide attempts in the aftermath of his career.

-Many Hawthorn officials were alleged to have been involved, but the only to have been alleged by name were senior coach Alastair Clarkson, head of football Chris Fagan, and player development manager Jason Burt.
+Many Hawthorn officials were alleged to have been involved, but the only ones to have been alleged by name in the ABC report were senior coach Alastair Clarkson, head of football Chris Fagan, and player development manager Jason Burt.
 The officials involved were not interviewed as part of the external report and deny wrongdoing.